wviechtb/metadat/README.md

 ## Description

-The `metadat` package contains a large collection of meta-analytic datasets.
+The `metadat` package contains a large collection of meta-analysis datasets.
 These datasets are useful for teaching purposes, illustrating/testing meta-analytic methods, and validating published analyses.

 ## Installation